Numinous

 through the Hyalite hills.
 It crosses

-a creek and travels through small
+a creek.
+It travels through clusters

-subdivisions of houses, the quiet hum
+of houses, the quiet hum

-of soft traffic through wheat fields.
+of traffic through wheat fields.

 If you look ahead you see waves of golden wheat.